 This blog is to provide the procedure how to install the nRF Sniffer and run on the Window 10.
 Nordic provides the free to use Bluetooth LE sniffer and it can run with Nordic Development Board. nRF Sniffer for Bluetooth LE The nRF Sniffer for Bluetooth® LE is a useful tool for learning about and debugging Bluetooth Low Energy applications.
-It … Continue reading How to install BLE Sniffer on nRF52 DK Board and run it
+It … Continue reading How to install BLE Sniffer on nRF52840 Dongle and run it

-This blog is to show the BLE throughput on difference users scenarios.
-I plan to show the maximum throughput on the real world, particular showing how fast the BLE communication with IOS devices.
+This blog is to show the BLE throughput on different user scenarios.
+I plan to show the maximum throughput in the real world, particularly showing how fast the BLE communication with IOS devices.
 I would use 2 x nRF52840 DK for the central and peripheral bi direction communication and print out the live throughput.
 After … Continue reading Maximum BLE Throughput with IOS

 There is no excerpt because this is a protected post.